 State leaders and local schools each have a role to play in the shift to NGSS.

-In the spring of 2019 students in 5th grade, 8th grade and one high school grade (chosen locally) will take the first full administration of the new California Science Test (CAST).
-The results will be incorporated into the state’s school accountability system.
+- Spring 2019: Students in 5th grade, 8th grade and one high school grade (chosen locally) took the first full administration of the new California Science Test (CAST).
+Test results are part of the Student Score Report parents receive from their school district each year.
+School and district results for this and other state tests are available at https://caaspp-elpac.cde.ca.gov/caaspp/